steffitan23/cubstart-website/static/media/hw7.ad8eb68f33aa8ab02677.md

 The logic for login() is already implemented for you, but make sure to read the code to understand what it does as we will be using similar functionality to catch errors later!

 Now, run this code in your simulator.
 Try entering the same username and password you chose in your Users collection in firebase, and see what happens.
-Most importantly: check your console in XCode.
+Most importantly: check your **console in XCode**.
 What does it say?

 ## Navigation after Sign-In

 It seems pretty natural to want to move to another screen after signing into your application, so lets try to figure out how that works!

 In the past, you’ve learned how to navigate through NavigationStacks and NavigationLinks.
-This is definitely the industry standard, but in reality, the code looks a bit messy when we try to piece those all together.
+This is definitely the industry standard, but for this project, the code looks a bit messy when we try to piece those all together.

 Instead, we’ll opt for a much simpler if-statement within the body of our view.